abel-png/alx-zero_day/0x03-git/README.md

-well come to second file
+well come to second file and how are you i think its better